-'See ya later alligator': National Aquarium's much-loved alligator Cheryl to leave Napier
+National Aquarium's alligator Cheryl to leave Napier

 "But she was so popular that her time with us was extended.

-"After being a much-loved resident at the Aquarium, Cheryl is now heading home to her beautiful new enclosure and original family at Butterfly Creek."
+"After being a much-loved resident at the aquarium, Cheryl is now heading home to her beautiful new enclosure and original family at Butterfly Creek."

 Cheryl will be leaving Napier on March 5 and her move will be overseen by the Ministry for Primary Industries.

-"Cheryl's enclosure at the Aquarium will be opened up to give our large population of terrapins more space while we consider options for this exhibit," Haydon said.
+"Cheryl's enclosure at the aquarium will be opened up to give our large population of terrapins more space while we consider options for this exhibit," Haydon said.

-"Should the planned expansion of the National Aquarium go ahead, exotic species such as American Alligators will not be a feature.
+"Should the planned expansion of the National Aquarium go ahead, exotic species such as American alligators will not be a feature.

 "Instead, the focus will be on native species, with an emphasis on education and ocean conservation.
 So any future plans for this exhibit space will likely be to house native species."

-American Alligators in captivity have a lifespan of 65-80 years.
+American alligators in captivity have a lifespan of 65-80 years.

-"Planning to take on an animal for its full life is a serious responsibility, so these loans allow a chance for an institution to have a species for a shorter period if they otherwise couldn't make a longer commitment".
+"Planning to take on an animal for its full life is a serious responsibility, so these loans allow a chance for an institution to have a species for a shorter period if they otherwise couldn't make a longer commitment."

-The exit of Cheryl follows the euthanisation of the aquarium's elderly pirhana late last year.
+The exit of Cheryl follows the euthanisation of the aquarium's elderly piranha late last year.